sammcj/sammcj/README.md

 I'm an Engineer in the AI/Platform/Automation/DevOps space.

-Currently working as a fully-remote [Platform Engineering Lead](https://smcleod.net/cv/) in Melbourne, Australia.
+Currently working as a fully-remote [AI Engineering Principal](https://smcleod.net/cv/) in Melbourne, Australia.

 ## Contact